qingfengzs/intellij-move/README.md

 Open in your IDE, search for _Sui Move Language_ and install the plugin.
 `Settings > Plugins > Marketplace`

 ## Features

 * Syntax highlighting
 * Code formatting
 * Go-to-definition
 * Type inference
+* Execute custom command
+* Some quick buttons
-* `Move.toml` and `move` binary integration
+* `sui` binary integration

 ## Dependencies

 For git dependencies specified in `Move.toml` file you need to manually run `move package build` to populate `build/` directory.

 ## Compatible IDEs

 All Intellij-based IDEs starting from version 2022.3.
-For 2023.3 and below you can use old versions of the plugin.

 ## Usage